Bond manager featured in 'The Big Short' breaks down on stand

-NEW YORK (Reuters) - Wing Chau, an investment adviser made infamous in the “The Big Short,” a best selling book about the financial crisis, wept on the witness stand during his trial on Friday before yelling “Shame on you!” at a lawyer for the U.S. government.
+NEW YORK, April 4 (Reuters) - Wing Chau, an investment adviser made infamous in the “The Big Short,” a best-selling book about the financial crisis, wept on the witness stand during his administrative trial on Friday before yelling, “Shame on you!” at a lawyer for the U.S. government.

-Chau’s outburst came as he was defending himself against allegations by the U.S. Securities and Exchange Commission that he misled investors in a complex financial vehicle linked to subprime mortgages.
+The dramatic moment came as Chau attempted to defend himself against charges from the U.S. Securities and Exchange Commission that he misled investors in a complex financial vehicle linked to subprime mortgages.

-The trial in New York is one of the highest-profile cases in which the government has sought to hold an individual responsible for events leading up to the 2008 financial meltdown.
-Chau is facing administrative charges brought by the regulator and has not been criminally charged.
+The trial is one of the highest-profile cases in which the government has sought to hold an individual responsible for events leading up to the 2008 financial meltdown.

-On Friday morning, the fifth day of the trial, Chau gave several long, sometimes meandering answers to questions from SEC lawyer Howard Fischer about his firm, Harding Advisory, and its management of a $1.5 billion transaction called Octans I CDO Ltd.
+On Friday morning, the fifth day of the trial, Chau gave several long, sometimes meandering answers to questions from Howard Fisher, an SEC prosecutor, about his firm, Harding Advisory, and its management of a $1.5 billion transaction called Octans I CDO Ltd.

-At one point, in response to a seemingly innocuous question about whether he had reviewed management agreement documents before signing them, Chau became emotional.
-He said he was upset that Harding employee Alison Wang had been forced to endure questioning in the trial from another SEC lawyer, Daniel Walfish, and his own lawyers.
+At one point, in response to a seemingly innocuous question about whether he had reviewed management agreement documents before signing them, Chau became emotional, saying he was upset that Harding employee Alison Wang had been forced to endure questioning in the trial from SEC lawyer Daniel Walfish and his own defense lawyers.

 “What we did to poor Alison was wrong,” Chau said, crying.
 “I should have stopped it.
 Shame on me.
 Shame on you, Mr. Walfish!”

-It was unclear what portion of Wang’s testimony from earlier in the week had upset him.
+It was unclear what portion of Wang’s testimony, which took place earlier this week, had upset him.
 But Chau told the judge he had cried only twice before in his adult life, when his mother and father died.

-Just before the lunch break, Chau answered a question from Fischer with a minutes-long monologue on the causes of the collapse in 2008 of the collateralized debt obligation (CDO) market.
+Just before the lunch break, Chau answered a question from Fischer with a minutes-long monologue on the causes of the collapse of the collateralized debt obligation market in 2008.

 “His answers are evasive and discursive,” Elliott said.
 “If he wants to help himself, he should just give a straight answer and stop talking.
 So far, I am not finding him to be a particularly credible witness.”

-Elliott encouraged Lipman to speak to his client during lunch about his testimony.
+Elliott also said he would likely include Chau’s “shame on you” shout in his ruling and encouraged Lipman to speak to his client during lunch about his testimony.

 Lipman said he was surprised by the judge’s opinion because Chau had been entirely truthful.
-He said Chau’s outburst was authentic.
+He also said Chau’s emotional outburst was authentic.

-Chau was featured prominently in “The Big Short,” author Michael Lewis’ bestseller about the economic crisis.
-Lewis portrayed Chau as one of several investors piloting a “ship of doom” that would eventually sink, taking the economy with it.

-In one passage, Lewis called Chau “a man who had made it possible for tens of thousands of actual human beings to be handed money they could never afford to repay.”

 The SEC has charged Chau and Harding Advisory with allowing hedge fund Magnetar Capital LLC to have undisclosed influence over the selection of collateral for Octans I.

-According to the government, Magnetar played a role in the deal despite its known strategy of taking short positions on mortgage-backed securities in CDOs, including ones it was investing in like Octans I.
+According to the government, Magnetar played a role in the deal despite its known strategy of taking short positions on mortgage-backed securities in CDOs, including ones it was investing in, as it was in Octans I.

 The CDO deal, which closed in September 2006, was structured and marketed by Merrill Lynch.
 The CDO failed in April 2008, leaving investors with $1.1 billion in losses, the SEC said.